-What should be noted is that, after the filing of a notice of appeal, there are various processes that have to be complied with to give effect to it such as counsel for the Defendants.
+What should be noted is that, after the filing of a notice of appeal, there are various processes that have to be complied with to give effect to it such as refiled, there is really no substance in the arguments of learned counsel for the Defendants.
 However, since quite considerable time and effort had been spent on it, it is deemed worthwhile to deal thoroughly with it in the following terms.